Why wolverines need research, community science and intact habitat to survive

 Wolverines are tough by nature, but they’re also tough to find and study.
 That’s why Y2Y is partnered with various researchers at Wolverine Watch on a three-year, multi-faceted study about the species.

-One such researcher is PhD candidate Mirjam Barrueto, who studies the effects of human activities and natural processes on wolverine reproduction and connectivity in the Columbia Headwaters and Central Canadian Rockies of B.C. and Alberta.
+One such researcher is PhD candidate Mirjam Barrueto, who studies the effects of human activities and natural processes on wolverine reproduction and connectivity in the Upper Columbia and Central Canadian Rockies of B.C. and Alberta.

 Maybe you’ve seen her work in the film Chasing a Trace, but if not, you can read about it in Wolverine Watch’s 2019 annual report [PDF], that details year two of the study.